-The posterior articular surfaces of the cuneiform bones articulate with the navicular bone.
+The posterior articular surface of the cuneiform bones articulates with the navicular bone.

-The anterior articular surfaces articulate with the first, second, and third metatarsal bones.
+The anterior articular surfaces of the first, second, and third cuneiform bones serve for articulation with the first, second, and third metatarsal bones, respectively.

-The lateral and medial articular surfaces articulate with each other and with the cuboid bone - as in the case of the lateral cuneiform.
+The lateral and medial articular surfaces of adjacent cuneiform bones articulate with each other, but in the case of the lateral cuneiform - with the cuboid bone.

 The medial cuneiform bone (also known as first cuneiform, Latin: os cuneiforme mediale) is the largest of the three cuneiform bones.

 The medial cuneiform bone articulates with four bones: the navicular, intermediate cuneiform, as well as the first and second metatarsal bones.

 The intermediate cuneiform bone (also known as second cuneiform or middle cuneiform, Latin: os cuneiforme intermedium) is the smallest of the three cuneiform bones situated between the other two.